Now that Donald Trump has won the election, his plan to build a wall on the border of U.S. and Mexico seems more of a reality than ever before.

 Torres also said he believes Trump received such a large portion of the Latino and Hispanic vote because many Mexicans voted for Trump in order to force Nieto to deal with him.

 On the other hand, Ester Rivera was more pessimistic on the wall.
-She’s a resident in Mexico who lives at a beach 30 minutes away from Colima.
+She’s a resident in Mexico who lives at a beach that is 30 minutes away from Colima.
 She is owner of a store and other properties throughout the area.

 Rivera said, “The wall shouldn’t be constructed because many Mexicans that are in search of a better life won’t be able to cross over.
 As much as they extend their effort to keep out immigrants they will always find a way to get in.”